-During the boycott, participating staff will still be performing all of their other assigned duties, including providing support meetings with students, providing informal feedback on student work, and providing reference letters for students.
+During the boycott, participating staff will still be performing all of their other assigned duties while continuing with ASOS (Action Short of A Strike), including providing support meetings with students, providing informal feedback on student work, and providing reference letters for students.
 Even so, senior management will withhold 50% of pay from participating Queen's staff for every day of participation in the boycott.
 In some cases, this will mean that staff who have only 5 assignments to mark this semester will lose 50% of their salary.

 Senior management may also demand that other staff, likely those who are not specialists in the assessed areas, cover the marking for staff participating in the MAB.
 If they do so, university leadership will demonstrate that they are willing to risk QUB students' grades by involving members of staff who do not know what you have been taught or what the requirements for your assessments are.
 Such actions will undermine the value of your degrees.
-Based on the Frequently Asked Questions (for students) on MAB that QUB has put on its website, students will not be able to appeal marks that are assigned by exam boards that may not contain experts in the areas being assessed.

 We, your instructors, academic related staff, and professional services staff, genuinely want to continue to put the interests of students first, as we have tried to do throughout this dispute.
 We would much prefer that employers had made a reasonable offer on pay and conditions that reflected not only the current cost of living crisis, but also the impact of over a decade of real terms pay cuts, unsafe workloads, and increased use of fixed term and casualised contracts.
 When all other measures to get employers to negotiate in good faith fail, the pressure of a marking and assessment boycott is frequently the only thing that will bring employers back to the negotiating table.
 At 18 of 20 universities that undertook a MAB last summer, the vice chancellor quickly reached local agreements with UCU to end the MAB before students were seriously disrupted.
 This is the preferred outcome of UCU QUB members for summer 2023 also.
-We hope that the MAB will be ended by the QUB VC and his 144 colleagues.
-They can do so by making an improved offer to UCU.

-We want to provide you transparency about what is happening and outline here:
+Thus, we want to provide you transparency about what is happening and outline here: